-- Certain capital property - Taxable supplies of property and services bought or imported to make exempt supplies of property and services. - Membership fees or dues to any club whose primary purpose is to provide recreation, dining, or sporting facilities (including fitness clubs, golf clubs, and hunting and fishing clubs) unless you acquire the memberships to resell in the course of your business - Property or services you bought or imported for your consumption, use, or enjoyment
+- Certain capital property - Taxable supplies of property and services bought or imported to make exempt supplies of property and services. - Membership fees or dues to any club whose primary purpose is to provide recreation, dining, or sporting facilities (including fitness clubs, golf clubs, and hunting and fishing clubs) unless you acquire the memberships to resell during your business - Property or services you bought or imported for non-business consumption, use, or enjoyment.